e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

  ## Deployment
  A deployment runs multiple replicas of application and automatically replaces any instances that fail or become unresponsive.
 Deployment does Rollout & rollback changes changes to applications.

+- Create a deployment to rollout a ReplicaSet
+- Updating the Deployment
+- Rolling back a Deployment
+- Scalling a Deployment
+- Pausing and Resuming a deployment
+- Deployment Status
+- Cleanup Policy

  ## Service
  Service sits infront of a pod and acts as a load balancer.
 It provides a vertual IP and creates an abstruction for number of pods.